LucasGoomes/T2Profundo/README.md

 install depencies
-generate evaluantions csv running DataLoader.py - it will populate id,groundthruthContext text and question run RetrieveContext to retrieve the context based on the question and populate retrievedContext on the csv
+generate evaluantions csv running DataLoader.py - it will populate id,groundthruthContext text and question run RetrieveContext to retrieve the context based on the question and populate retrievedContext on the csv run LLM.py to generate the responses based on the context retrieved by RetrieveContext

 ### Slide: Estratégias Implementadas